grycap/oscar-landing/content/english/blog/post-guide-to-use-OSCAR.md

 # post type (regular/featured)
 type: "featured"
 # meta description
-description: "This is a guide to show developers how to create their first service in OSCAR."
+description: "This is a guide for developers to create their first service in OSCAR."
 # post draft
 draft: false
 ---

 This is a step by step guide to show developers how to create their first service in OSCAR.
-Once you see it, you will know to do it faster.

 ### Previous steps:

 #### Deploy the OSCAR cluster

-Follow the [deployment instructions with IM Dashboard](https://docs.oscar.grycap.net/deploy-im-dashboard/).
-Or you can execute this script to install it locally.
+Follow the [deployment instructions with the IM Dashboard](https://docs.oscar.grycap.net/deploy-im-dashboard/).
+Alternatively, you can execute this script to install it locally.

 ```bash
 curl -L http://go.oscar.grycap.net | bash